moitrishm/moitrishm.github.io/content/blog/teach-courses/index.md

 ---
 title: Network model of a bacterial population
-summary: A network model for the growth of a bacterial population, with inter-phenotypic switching and some results about the asymptotic growth rate of these populations.
+summary: A network model of a bacterial population with phenotypic switching, and some results from this model abou the asymtpotic growth rate of the population.
 math: true
 authors:
   - admin